Introduction to DMAIC Model with Examples

 The Improve Phase

-In the Improve phase, the actual KPIVs and the relationship with the defects is identified.
-The improvement ideas are finalised and actually implemented.
-At this stage, the stakeholders should be willing to put the new plan into action.
+We can detect the actual KPIVs and their relationship with the defects in the Improve phase.
+The improvement ideas are finalized and implemented.
+The stakeholders should be willing to implement the new plan at this stage.

 Our school bus project has entered a critical stage now.
-After a brainstorming session, it has been decided that the following steps can be taken to improve the process.
+After a brainstorming session, they decided to take the following steps to improve the process.

-- The supervisor has been given charge of the keys as well.
-This effectively saves 5 minutes of the driver’s time in taking charge of his bus.
+- The supervisor will be in charge of the keys as well.
+It effectively saves 5 minutes of the driver’s time taking control of his bus.

-- The Bus Monitor has been instructed to board the bus in the depot itself.
-This saves 10 minutes of the driver’s time in driving between the bus depot and the school.
+- The Bus Monitor will board the bus at the bus depot itself.
+It saves 10 minutes of the driver’s time between the bus depot and the school.

-- The drive from Stop A to Stop B is delayed due to a traffic jam on the main highway.
-This occurs in 80% of the time.
-The driver was instructed to find a solution and he has located an alternative by-lane to avoid the traffic jam.
-This saves another 10 minutes of the journey.
+- The delay in the drive from Stop A to Stop B happens due to a traffic jam on the main highway.
+It occurs 80% of the time.
+The driver has to find a solution and locate an alternative by-lane to avoid the traffic jam.
+It saves another 10 minutes of the journey.

-- While travelling from Stop B to the school, there is a signal which usually delays the bus by a further time of 5 minutes.
-Surprisingly no action needed to be taken.
-This is because the driver discovered that the additional time that he got by applying the above measures meant that the traffic signal no longer troubled him.
+- While traveling from Stop B to the school, a signal usually delays the bus by 5 minutes.
+Surprisingly no action was needed because the driver discovered that the additional time he got by applying the above measures meant that the traffic signal no longer troubled him.
 It was Green all the way!
-This was a bonus advantage by applying above measures.
+It was a bonus advantage to use the above measures.

-- It was found that there was a delay of 5 minutes almost every day in Stop B due to one particular child arriving late.
+- There was a delay of 5 minutes almost every day in Stop B due to one particular child arriving late.
 The teacher sent a message to the child’s parents.
-The driver was also instructed to wait at both stops only for a couple of minutes and leave thereafter.
+The driver must also wait at both stops only for a few minutes and leave afterward.

 The school management has approved the implementation of these ideas with immediate effect.